goFrendiAsgard/No-CMS/doc/tutorial/programmer_extended_login.md

     }
 ```

-Now, your old system's user (of middle earth) can use No-CMS system.
+Now, your old system's user can login to No-CMS system as well.